 Each party has a specific role in the process and as a general guide the process could take up to six months.
 This is particularly important to bear in mind so you can plan, for example, for interest rate changes, holding costs and the need for a certificate of title to be issued before you might be able to secure mortgages or possibly a sale.

 You will need to follow the process below when considering subdiving your land:

-You should employ a registered surveyor to undertake a proposed subdivision.
+You should employ a licensed cadastral surveyor to undertake the subdivision of your property.
 The surveyor will assist you to establish:

 - whether your land or buildings are suitable for subdivision

 - the best type of subdivision to meet your circumstances

 - the relevant District Plan rules concerning subdivision

 - the consultation required with those parties who may potentially be adversely affected (for example neighbours, service authorities, community groups etc)

 - the information that must be submitted with a subdivision consent application

 - the type of conditions that could be imposed by Hastings District Council on any consent granted.